tthiberge/tthiberge/README.md

 ⚡ Fun fact: I'm a certified Yoga Instructor and I have a Nutrition Science certificate from Stanford University!
 Love these topics! :yum:

+:eyes: Have a look at my pinned projets below:
+- MyAid+: Bootcamp project - Easy Management of your medical prescriptions, appointments and global recovery
+- DriveMate: Bootcamp project: Car-sharing solution for those who have a car but cannot drive and those you can drive but don't have a car
+- Rails-Bionic-Reading: Trying to recreate a feature seen online there: https://app.bionic-reading.com/

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=tthiberge&layout=compact)](https://github.com/anuraghazra/github-readme-stats)